lbl-srg/obc/specification/source/example.rst

-Thus, regardless of whether a building is using guideline 36, having a baseline control against which alternative implementations can be compared and benchmarked is an immensely valuable feature of a library of standardized control sequences.
+Thus, regardless of whether a building is using guideline 36, having a baseline control against which alternative implementations can be compared and benchmarked is an immensely valuable feature enabled by a library of standardized control sequences.
 Without a benchmark, one can easily claim to have a good control, while not recognizing what potential savings one may miss.